Ultra high order cumulants and quantitative CLT for polynomials in Random Matrices: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
-In Section \ref{Section_Graph theory and combinatorics}, we introduce the necessary notions and derive preliminary lemmas for the combinatoric tools.
+In Section \ref{Section_Graph theory and combinatorics}, we introduce the necessary notions and derive preliminary lemmas for the combinatorial tools.
 In Section \ref{Section_Genus expansion of the cumulants}, we introduce the general formula for the expansion of the cumulants.
-Sections \ref{Section: The order of GUE}-\ref{Section: The order of Wigner} are devoted to the proof of the bounds for the mixed cumulants of the traces of monomial of matrix variables, for GUE, GOE and Wigner cases, respectively.
+In Section \ref{Upper bounds for t}, we derive the bounds for a function $t(\cdot)$ which will be the key input for the bounds of the mixed cumulants of the traces of matrix monomial proved in Section \ref{Section: The order of GUE}.
 In Section \ref{Section: The Statulevicius condition}, we prove our main theorems.